 Historical passenger enplanement trends at RSW are shown in Figure 3-1.
 In 2019, RSW passenger traffic was at record levels with over 5 million enplanements.
-This growth has been significant, and since 1986 when RSW first exceeded 1 million enplanements, growth has continued to over 2 million enplanements in 1994.
-3 million enplanements in 2004, 4 million in 2007, and 5 million in 2019.
+This growth has been significant, and since 1986 when RSW first exceeded 1 million enplanements, growth has continued to over 2 million enplanements in 1994, 3 million enplanements in 2004, 4 million in 2007, and 5 million in 2019.
 Reaching the mark of 5 million enplanements was delayed by the Great Recession of 2008-2009, which temporarily slowed growth before increasing again steadily after 2013.

-Figure 3-2 shows the historical monthly distribution of RSW enplanements over the course of the fiscal year.
+Figure 3-1 Historical Enplanements and Average Annual Growth (AAG) Rates course of the fiscal year.
 It should be noted that the 20-year historical average annual growth rate is 4.55%, the same 20-year timeframe being considered in this Master Plan.
 The peak season running from January-April is significant and has become increasingly amplified in recent years.
 RSW's distribution of annual enplanements is considered non-traditional because it exhibits much greater seasonal fluctuation in enplanements than most U.S. airports.
 This pattern is caused by an influx of seasonal residents and tourism activity in the region from late winter through the spring months.